ibm-cloud-docs/discovery-data/entity-extractor.md

 1. Click **Enrichments**.
 1. Find the entity extractor name in the list, and then choose a field to apply the enrichment to.
 1. Click **Apply changes and reprocess**.

+For more information about how to remove an entity extractor enrichment from a collection, see [Managing enrichments](/docs/discovery-data?topic=discovery-data-manage-enrichments).

 ### Entity extractor output
 {: #entity-extractor-json}